Sami-Saqr/Functions-In-Dart/README.md

 # Functions-In-Dart

-Types of functions in dart language
+Types of functions in Dart language

 <div align="center">